stoplightio/spectral/docs/guides/2-cli.md

-      --stdin-filepath           path to a file to pretend that stdin comes from                                [string] --resolver                 path to custom json-ref-resolver instance                                      [string] -r, --ruleset                  path/URL to a ruleset file                                                     [string] -F, --fail-severity            results of this level or above will trigger a failure exit code [string] [choices: "error", "warn", "info", "hint"] [default: "error"] -D, --display-only-failures    only output results equal to or greater than --fail-severity [boolean] [default: false]
+      --stdin-filepath           path to a file to pretend that stdin comes from                                [string] --resolver                 path to custom json-ref-resolver instance                                      [string] -r, --ruleset                  path/URL to a ruleset file                                                     [string] -s, --scoring-config           path/URL to a scoring config file                                       [string] -F, --fail-severity            results of this level or above will trigger a failure exit code [string] [choices: "error", "warn", "info", "hint"] [default: "error"] -D, --display-only-failures    only output results equal to or greater than --fail-severity [boolean] [default: false]